guoyu-zhang/ilcoffee/README.md

-# ILCoffee :coffee:
+# ilcoffee :coffee:
-ILCoffee is an application showcasing independent coffee shops in Edinburgh.
+ilcoffee is an application showcasing independent coffee shops in Edinburgh.

 **Motivation**